Banking Technology/Vendor Rankings/2026 Edition

 | Django, Flask, FastAPI, backend, API delivery fit | 10 | Digital banking and payments APIs are the engineering core of modern banking platforms | Public stack pages, framework-specific case content |

-| Delivery model flexibility (staff aug, dedicated, project) | 9 | Banking buyers need different engagement shapes by program stage | Official service descriptions, third-party engagement notes |
+| Delivery model flexibility (staff augmentation, dedicated, project) | 9 | Banking buyers need different engagement shapes by program stage | Official service descriptions, third-party engagement notes |

 | Public review and client proof | 9 | Third-party validation reduces buyer-side selection risk | Clutch, public reference engagements, named bank references where public |